“A movie star is not an artist, he is an art object.”

 Recently people like Quintin Tarantino have bemoaned the death of the “movie star” just as others, some of them actors, agree with the overall sentiment but approach it less mournfully.
 Many attribute it to the accessibility of celebrities on social media.
 At its worst, social media has proven the adage “don’t meet your heroes”, and brings performers into greater conflict with entitled fans and detractors who reject healthy boundaries from a false sense of ownership.
 The notion that fame forfeits any expectation of privacy and human decency from others isn’t new, but social media makes it more vivid.
 At its best, social media allows others to challenge such notions and helps to humanize people.
 You can’t convince me this particular consequence is a bad thing.

 For decades, tabloids and paparazzi exploited the mystique of celebrity for personal gain.
 I bet nobody mourns the death of the movie star more than people who make a career stalking them for pictures and embellishing or flat out making up stories just to have their, uhm, work upended by celebrities sharing their own candids and stories on Instagram.
-As far as I can tell from the laser focus on “royals”, the only people who still indulge in tabloids are those who want to preserve the sociopolitical hierarchies many of us reject (and maybe anyone who’s still emotionally invested in the Anniston/Pitt/Jolie triangle – she moved on, why haven’t you?)
+As far as I can tell from the laser focus on royals, the only people who still indulge in tabloids are those who want to preserve the sociopolitical hierarchies many of us reject (and maybe anyone who’s still emotionally invested in the Anniston/Pitt/Jolie triangle – she moved on, why haven’t you?)

 Similar conversations take place in other artforms.
 I’ve noticed a running theme in my blog and creative writing has been art as a means of connecting to each other and to our own humanity.
-That, and critiquing the treatment of people as commodities, but few address dehumanization better than Terry Pratchett – which is why I reference the line “sin, young man, is when you treat people as things” so frequently.
+That, and critiquing the treatment of people as commodities, but few address dehumanization better than Terry Pratchett – which is why I reference the quote “sin, young man, is when you treat people as things” so frequently.
 Probably why I feel so much discomfort with branding and marketing, too.

 The debate of sex in media has reared its head again, and it’s still as lacking in nuance as ever.
 It’s possible to both disapprove of the Hays code and censorship in general, and still be critical of the ways in which sex and sexuality are presented in film.
 Silencing criticism is censorship, too.